How to Create an FX Risk Management Strategy

 You've decided to use hedging to protect your firm or investors.
 There are many instruments and methodologies to choose from.

-Forwards are the most common hedging instrument.
-They lock in an exchange rate in the future, up to 24 months in many cases.
+Both sets of forwards allow the hedger to protect their budget rate for up to 24 months in many cases.
 The rate that’s locked in is the current spot rate plus “forward points” that depend on the relative interest rates of the two countries.
 As central banks race to cut their rates and stimulate the economy, forward points are falling, creating an ideal hedging environment.

-How much will it cost me?
+How much will FX risk management cost me?

-Using forwards when both currencies are major (eg GBP, USD, EUR, CAD, AUD, NZD, CHF) is essentially free.
-Forward points are almost zero, and the only “cost” may be a margin deposit.
+Using forwards when both currencies are major (e.g. GBP, USD, EUR, CAD, AUD, NZD, CHF) is essentially free.
+Forward points are currently almost zero, and the only “cost” may be a margin deposit.
 If one or both of the currencies are in an emerging market (eg BRL, INR, MXN), then the annual cost may be as much as 5% of the notional being protected.
 However, as mentioned above, as central banks cut rates, forward points are falling.

 Deaglo can act as a valuable partner during times of uncertainty.
 Organizing and presenting the facts in a clear and concise way can help speed up the decision-making process by removing the emotion out of a stressful situation.

 Deaglo can help with hedge product selection and evaluation.
 Our Monte Carlo engine can simulate not only a normal market, but one with elevated volatility, fat tails, or even skewed up or down.
 Evaluating strategies against many market scenarios, and displaying the results in an easy-to-understand graphical manner makes it easy and intuitive to select the best strategy and communicate the reasoning to c-suite and investors.

 Margin Requirement Analysis